 It’s clearly that M4P is not included in Roku supported media formats.
 If you want to stream Apple Music to Roku successfully, you need to convert Apple Music track to a common audio format, like MP3, which is supported by Roku.
 This is the best option we recommend you to use -TuneCable Apple Music Converter!

 This Apple Music Converter can download any audio which can be played in iTunes, such as Apple Music files, audiobooks, iTunes music or other downloaded music.
-It supports to convert every Apple Music files to MP3, AAC, FLAC and WAV with original quality kept.
+It supports to convert every Apple Music files to MP3, AAC, FLAC, WAV and AIFF with original quality kept.
 Plus, it will save all of the original ID3 tags as well, such as title, album, artist, genre, album artwork, etc.

 Step 1: Launch Apple Music Converter